I’m feeling good today. Things are wonderful. Body, mind, and soul are doing well.

 But I’ve also learned that some things predictably lead to a “bad day.”
 And if I do something about it, things will look different very soon.

 Here’s my checklist, and most of the time it will help determine why I’m not feeling good.
 And then I can do something about it!

 - Am I physically tired?
 I work a lot of hours.
 I’ve chosen to take on a number of responsibilities.
 If I am behind on sleep I don’t handle stress very well.
 And I’m not nearly as pleasant to be around.
 After a good night’s sleep, a nap, or a true day off my outlook on life and the world is likely to be completely different.

 - Am I mentally tired?
 With the number of roles I take on and the “risks” my husband and I have taken on in business, etc. sometimes the mental load wears me out.
 Choosing an activity completely “non-productive” periodically, such as listening to music, enjoying a wholesome but mindless movie, or watching a sports event with my husband can relieve the pressure.

 - Am I getting the nutrition and exercise I need?
 Adequate protein, fruits and veggies, and water intake, and staying away from processed foods, keeps me mentally sharp.
-Just as important is the exercise I get (I use my Striiv daily), and the JuicePlus+ I take daily.
+Just as important is the exercise I get (I track my steps using My Fitness Pal app), and the JuicePlus+ I take daily.